OGRECave/ogre/Docs/src/instancing.md

 # Troubleshooting {#InstancingTroubleshooting}

-Q: My mesh doesn't show up.
+@par Q: My mesh doesn't show up.
 A: Verify you're using the right material, the vertex shader is set correctly, and it matches the instancing technique being used.

-Q: My animation plays quite differently than when it is an Entity, or previewed in Ogre Meshy
+@par Q: My animation plays quite differently than when it is an Entity, or previewed in [Ogre Mesh Viewer](https://github.com/OGRECave/ogre-meshviewer).
 A: Your rig animation must be using more than one weight per bone.
-You need to add support for it in the vertex shader, and make sure you didn't create the instance manager with the flags `IM_USEONEWEIGHT` or `IM_FORCEONEWEIGHT`.
+You need to add support for it in the vertex shader, and make sure you didn't create the instance manager with the flags Ogre::IM_USEONEWEIGHT or Ogre::IM_FORCEONEWEIGHT.

 For example, to modify the HW VTF vertex shader, you need to sample the additional matrices from the VTF: